UndefinedLeap/UndefinedSite/blogs/cg_from_scratch/Part1.md

 | 58.598 s … 58.814 s | No   |
 | 503.9 ms … 545.4 ms | Yes  |

-I thought I need to implement multithreading and SIMD to make it interactive and that the CPU software rasterizer was terribly slow.
+I thought I need to implement multi-threading and SIMD to make it interactive and that the CPU software rasterizer was terribly slow.
 But I did a stupid mistake and included all the `fprintf` for ppm in the calculation.
 After removing them, I got (with AABB, without AABB is terribly slow):

 | Timing (Range)      | Compiler Optimization |
 | ------------------- | --------------------- |